Poor academic performance by pregnant students worrying – GES Director

 The Presbyterian JHS which roof was ripped off has been renovated by the Presby Church.

-The Municipal Education Director, therefore, called on benevolent individuals and organizations to assist the rest of the schools in their renovations.
+The Municipal Education Director, therefore, called on benevolent individuals and organisations to assist the rest of the schools in their renovations.